 But I digress.
 The point is that this attitude of triumphalism didn’t arise from biblical exegesis.
 It came from a far more mundane and secular source.

 If you consider what came out of the Enlightenment, one of the first things that comes to mind is the Theory of Evolution.
 Darwin didn’t invent triumphalism; triumphalism created Darwin.
-The generations before Darwin were committed to the idea of the inevitable upward progress of man, and Darwin merely took that idea and created a scientific theory that matched.
+The generations before Darwin were committed to the idea of the inevitable upward progress of man, and Darwin merely took that idea and championed a scientific theory that matched.
 (He didn’t create it.)

 Triumphalism is a construct that exalts human achievement.
 It is a particularly secular and humanistic idea (to put it into terms that fellow evangelicals should understand).
 So, what’s it doing woven into the fabric of the American evangelical church?